Hamilton station (NJ Transit)

-Hamilton station is an NJ Transit station on the Northeast Corridor Line, in Hamilton Township, Mercer County, New Jersey, United States.
-Also at this station is the NJ Transit Hamilton Township bus garage.
-The station is at 600 Sloan Avenue, off exit 65B of Interstate 295.
+Hamilton station is an active commuter railroad station and intermodal transit hub in the township of Hamilton, Mercer County, New Jersey.
+Located on Klockner Road, a branch of Sloan Avenue west of Interstate 295 interchange 65, the station serves trains of NJ Transit's Northeast Corridor Line between Trenton Transit Center and New York Penn Station.
+All Amtrak services bypass the station.
+Hamilton station has two high-level side platforms to serve trains on the outermost of four tracks.

-Hamilton Transit Center opened on February 21, 1999 as an intermodal complex.
-It is next to a former American Standard factory that was redeveloped into an office building.
+Hamilton station opened on February 21, 1999 next to a former American Standard factory that had been turned into an office complex.

-Peak express trains make the trip to New York Penn Station in about an hour, while off-peak express trains take an hour and fifteen minutes.

-The Hamilton station received national media attention in 2019, when it was reported that commuters are regularly locked out of the station building in the early mornings.
+The Hamilton station received national media attention in 2019, when it was reported that commuters were regularly locked out of the station building in the early mornings.
 The building, which houses a ticket office, waiting room, and Dunkin' Donuts shop, is to open at 4:30 a.m. every day with the opening of the donut shop; a Dunkin' Donuts employee is contracted to open the doors of the building at that time.
 The ticket office opens later each day, at 6 a.m., and the platforms and a small enclosed waiting area are always kept open.